 - This may be done so that property doesn’t have to be sold and/or investments and pensions don’t have to be cashed in.

 SAVVY TIP: Even though different assets may be offset against each other, it’s still worth making sure they are properly valued and that you’ve taken advice about how they will be offset.
 I’ve seen many cases where wives have been discouraged from trying to get a percentage of the pension.
 Often the pension may be one of the most valuable assets.
-There’s more in my short video on Pensions and divorce
+There’s more in my short video on Dividing a pension on divorce.

 As an example, your ex husband may decide not to make a claim against your pension, in return for being able to keep an investment property you own jointly.